 Steven is a Canadian social historian, specializing in the history of sexuality.
 His research, scholarly publications, and contributions to public and community-based history are animated by critical questions concerning the histories and politics of gender and sexuality.
 He also publishes in the areas of archival theory and Foucault studies.
 Steven’s teaching focuses on the pedagogical possibilities of "a history of the present."
-He is the founder and ongoing co-chair of the Canadian Committee on the History of Sexuality, an affiliate of the Canadian Historical Association.
+He is the founder and ongoing co-chair of the Canadian Committee on the History of Sexuality, an affiliate of the Canadian Historical Association, and book review editor of the Journal of the History of Sexuality.
 Steven has been active in the LGBTQ movement for many years and writes frequently on politics, culture, and history for the mainstream and queer community press.

 Articles and Book Chapters